-In addition, Toro Restaurante is so popular that it’s currently the highest rated steakhouse in all of Medellín on TripAdviser.
+In addition, Toro Restaurante is so popular that it’s currently the second highest rated steakhouse in all of Medellín on TripAdviser.
+But TripAdvisor can’t be trusted for Medellín and Colombia due to many likely fake reviews.
 Toro Restaurante reportedly opened in July 2017.

 Service has been excellent in my experience plus the atmosphere feels nice, as it’s located in a covered outdoor neighborhood location.
 In addition, there is Wifi available in the restaurant.

 Note the above photo is the 500-gram Tomahawk steak at Toro Restaurante.
 This is a beef steak with the bone of one of the ribs.
 Also, it has lots of internal marbling, is roasted on the grill and comes with two sides.

 A friend living in Laureles highly recommended Toro Restaurante to me early this year.
 So, I first tried it in March and have returned several times, as the steaks at this steakhouse are really good.

 So far in my experience, everything I have tried at this steakhouse was well-prepared and the food has been very good.

 Toro Restaurante has several options on the menu.
 Since it’s a steakhouse the specialties are dishes from the grill that include: